Code of Conduct

 G. Employee: Any person receiving compensation from a District or employee of a contracted service provider or worker placed within the school under a public assistance employment program, pursuant to title nine-B of article five of the Social Services Law, and consistent with the provisions of such title for the provision of services to such District, its students or employees, directly or through contract, whereby such services performed by such person involve direct student contact.

-H. Gender Related Definitions:
+H. Gender Related Definitions: As defined by NYSED.

 4. Gender Non-Conforming (“GNC”): A term used to describe people whose gender expression differs from stereotypic expectation.
 GNC terms include but are not limited to: “gender variant” or “gender atypical” or “gender fluid”.
 GNC individuals may identify as male, female, some combination of both, or neither.
+An umbrella term for those who do not follow gender stereotypes, or who expand ideas of gender expression or gender identity.
+Gender nonconforming does not mean nonbinary.
+Cisgender people can be GNC as well.

 I. Harassment: The creation of a hostile environment by conduct or by verbal threats, intimidation or abuse that has or would have the effect of unreasonably and substantially interfering with a student’s educational performance, opportunities, or benefits, or mental, emotional, or physical well-being; or conduct, verbal threats, intimidation or abuse that reasonably causes or would reasonably be expected to cause a student to fear for their physical safety.
 Includes, but is not limited to, conduct, verbal threats, intimidation, or abuse based on a person’s actual or perceived race (including traits historically associated with race, such as hair texture and protective hairstyles like braids, locks, and twists), color, weight, national origin ethnic group, religion, religious practice, disability, sexual orientation, gender or sex.